gloriakim-cs-projects/2020-android-devoted-released/GROUP-INFO.md

 - Brief instructions to use
 - Main's Setting
 - Refresh Bible fragment (my note part) --> need to update (1) MyNotes.java & (2) FragmentNotesEidtPrivateData.java once I got the answers from stackoverflow.
 Need to know how to use FragmentManager.
 - Public note --> Now it shows.
-Next, (1) resets the public note every time (2) display in a weird way. need to remove []
+Next, (1) resets the public note every time (2) display in a weird way. need to remove [] --> Created a user id to fix this issue

 **Removed Feature**